*Updated October 10th, 2023

 2. Pack accordingly.

-Before you leave for your trip, make a list of everything your cat might possibly need.
+Before you leave for your trip, make a list of all your cat’s necessary supplies and everything else they might possibly need.
 Having a checklist to work from always helps to make sure you don’t forget something!

 3. Inspect the room.

-Before letting your cat out of their carrier, inspect the room for anything concerning or potentially hazardous.
+Before letting your cat out of their carrier, inspect the room for anything safety concerns and potential hazards.
 This could include wires and cords, breakables, plants, curtain strings, dropped pills from a previous guest, or even insect or mouse poison/traps.
 Check under the bed (even if it looks like there is no space), behind the headboard and other furniture, etc.

 You should also familiarize yourself with all of the hiding places.
 Cats are notorious for finding the most out-of-the-way hiding spots, so know where those are and block them off if you don’t want your cat possibly getting stuck or “lost” in your hotel room/rental.